Information To Help You Write

 - Expanding their Greenpoint Liquefied Natural Gas (LNG) facility

 - Expanding compressor stations along the “Iroquois” Pipeline

-The Public Service Commission (PSC) is expected to make a decision on National Grid’s long-term energy plan at their June 11 meeting.
+The Public Service Commission (PSC) is considering proposals by National Grid.
 Here are some reasons why New Yorkers are calling on them to reject all fracked gas options and support renewables and efficiency instead: